gradle/develocity-build-config-samples/build-validation-scripts-post-clone-logic/README.md

 chmod +x git-template-dir/hooks/post-checkout
 ```

+The `post-checkout` file is a regular shell script, in which you can run any shell command.
-Place your logic inside the `post-checkout` file.
-For example,
+Place your logic in that file.
+For example:

 ```shell
 echo "[post-checkout] Running project's setup script..."